AlmogArviv/Smart-Parking-Navigation-System/README.md

 First of all, you need to attach the cameras (as many as you like) to your Raspberry Pi and locate them according to the desired places in your parking area.
-Then you need to make a small adaption to the smart_parking_cams.py file.
+Then you need to make a small adaption to the smart_parking_cams.py file which is on the src/Rasp directory.
 You should create a QR code to enable a swift log in to the WiFi network.
 You may do so using the following link: https://www.qr-code-generator.com/solutions/wifi-qr-code/.
 Notice that the current code supports up to 6 cameras: and entrance camera and an exit camera for eah floor.
 You may initialize any number of cameras (starting from a single camera).
 By default, we edited the code in the following way:
 When choosing a single camera, this camera will be the parking entrance camera (on the ground floor).
 When choosing 2 cameras, the entrance camera to the first floor will join.
 The same principle follows with 3 (parking exit joins), 4 (ground floor exit), 5 (first floor exit) and 6 (second floor entrance).